The Concentration in Spanish and/or Portuguese

 Resources are available to assist students with the costs of senior thesis research including, when appropriate, travel abroad.
 The best time to use them is the summer preceding the senior year.

-The senior departmental/comprehensive exam will consist of an oral presentation of the thesis.
-It will be followed by questions regarding the thesis content and bibliography, as well as questions related to the course work done by the student in the department.
+The senior departmental/comprehensive exam will consist of an oral presentation of the senior thesis.
+It will be followed by questions from faculty regarding the thesis content and bibliography, as well as questions related to the course work done by the student in the department.